Jisalascaceres/Novelty-Detection-in-Human-Machine-Interaction-through-a-Multimodal-Approach/README.md

 - [X] [Mobio](https://www.idiap.ch/en/dataset/mobio)

 Once downloaded, put them in folders and generate the embeddings with the correspondent file.
+You will probably need to modify the fuctions that load the data.

 ## Experiments